Interactive Navigation for Legged Manipulators with Learned Arm-Pushing Controller: Related Work

 \subsection{Interactive Navigation}

 Interactive navigation aims to enhance a robot’s ability to traverse structured environments with movable obstacles, particularly in cluttered and confined spaces.
-Early approaches, such as Schoch \textit{et al.} \cite{schoch}, focus on environmental awareness through RGB-D sensors to compute traversability scores.
+The early approach in \cite{schoch} focuses on environmental awareness through RGB-D sensors to compute traversability scores.
 While effective for passive navigation, these methods lack active obstacle manipulation, limiting their utility in scenarios where obstacles must be physically moved.
-To address this, Yao \textit{et al.} \cite{yao} propose an RL-based method that enables quadruped robots to push obstacles using body contact.
+To address this issue, an RL-based method \cite{yao} is proposed to enable quadruped robots to push obstacles via body contact.
 However, reliance on body contact severely restricts precision and adaptability, particularly in narrow environments requiring fine-grained control.
-Dai \textit{et al.} \cite{dai} attempt to improve manipulation by incorporating a fixed-pose robotic arm, yet their method still depends on body velocity and lacks adaptive capabilities.
-Recent advancements by Ellis \textit{et al.} \cite{ellis2022navigation} and Yang \textit{et al.} \cite{yang2024navigation} explore navigation among movable obstacles, but their evaluations are limited to open spaces, leaving their effectiveness in constrained environments unverified.
+In \cite{dai}, it attempts to improve manipulation by incorporating a fixed-pose robotic arm, yet their method still depends on body velocity and lacks adaptive capabilities.
+Recent advancements in \cite{ellis2022navigation} explore navigation among movable obstacles, but their evaluations are limited to open spaces, leaving their effectiveness in constrained environments unverified.
 Unlike previous methods that push obstacles with the robot body, our framework integrates an arm-pushing mechanism.
 This allows the legged manipulator to actively reposition obstacles in narrow environments.